 Definition name Setting value Data source name Specify any name for the data source name.
 ODBC driver name Specify an ODBC driver name that has already been registered on the system.
 Specify one of the following.
-G Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string.
-"Fujitsu Enterprise Postgres Unicode <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using Unicode as the application encoding system.
-"Fujitsu Enterprise Postgres ANSI <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using other than Unicode as the application encoding system.
-Data source Specify the data source type. type - "System": A system data source is created.
+Image: Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
+Do not include the angle brackets in the string. - "Fujitsu Enterprise Postgres Unicode <fujitsuenterprisepostgresclientvers>" Specify this driver name if using Unicode as the application encoding system.</fujitsuenterprisepostgresclientvers> "Fujitsu Enterprise Postgres ANSI <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using other than Unicode as the application encoding system.
+Data source type Specify the data source type.

+Definition name Setting value - "System": A system data source is created.
 Requires user admin rights.
 The data source can be used by all users of the same computer. - "User": A user data source is created.
 The data source can be used by the current user only.
 G Note When System is specified as the data source type, it is necessary to execute the command in the administrator mode of the command prompt.
 OS Specify the OS architecture of the system. architecture - "32-bit": 32-bit system - "64-bit": 64-bit system Option name The following items must be set: - "Servername": Specify the host name for the database server. - "Port": Specify the port number for connection to the database - "Database": Specify the database name.
-Specify the following values as required:

-Definition name Setting value "SSLMode": Specify to encrypt communications.
+Specify the following values as required: "SSLMode": Specify to encrypt communications.
 The default is "disable".
 Refer to the SSLMode explanation in the table under step 5 of "3.2.2.1 Registering Using GUI" for information on how to configure SSLMode.
-Solution when using Add OdheDen, the strings "UUD" and "Descurred" correct he set as When using Add-OdbcDsn, the strings "UID" and "Password" cannot be set as option names.
+G Note When using Add-OdbcDsn, the strings "UID" and "Password" cannot be set as option names.
 These can only be used when using ODBCConf.exe.